SukhDev504/graphql-spring-boot-app/README.md

 # graphql-spring-boot-app
-Spring boot application using GraphQL concept graphql-spring-boot-app

 Spring boot application using GraphQL concept.
 GraphQL is a query language for API and a runtime for fulfiling those queries with our existing data.
 GraphQL lets ask for what you want in a single end point

 In Rest we need to create multiple end point but in graphql we need single end point.